davecoll3/GotNoBeans/README.md

 ## Content

   * The Code Institute's readme-template provided the basic structure for the readme.md file.
-  * The Code Institute's Non-Relational Database Management Systems Mini Project was used to provide basic structure and authentication.
+  * The Code Institute's Boutique Ado walkthrough project was used to provide the core structure and functionality.
-  * The [Bootstrap](#) front-end framework was used to supply components such as navbar, sidenav, collapsible, and search panel.

 ## Media

   * The favicon image was sourced from [Icons8](https://icons8.com) and was freely used under the [Icons8 licence](https://icons8.com/license).
-  * The hero-image was sourced from [Unsplash](https://unsplash.com) and was freely used under the [Unsplash licence](https://unsplash.com/license).
+  * All site images were sourced from [Pexels](https://www.pexels.com/) and was freely used under the [Pexels licence](https://www.pexels.com/license/).

-## Code

-  * The CSS code for...
-  * The JavaScript code for...

 ## Acknowledgements